3 dead after vehicle crashes into water in Long Island City: Police

+Witnesses say the vehicle was propelled by a skateboarding ramp that enabled the car to go over a fence and into the Newtown Creek.

+One of the witnesses said he saw the vehicle speeding -- with no signs of it slowing down -- while it was approaching the dead end.
-Firefighters say they deployed multiple rescue divers in conjunction with marine units.

-Three unidentified males were pulled from the submerged vehicle in Newtown Creek.
+Firefighters say they deployed multiple rescue divers in conjunction with marine units, pulling three unidentified males from the submerged vehicle.

-Authorities say they were in critical condition when they were transported to Cornell Medical Center
+The victims were in critical condition when they were transported to Cornell Medical Center.

 Police later confirmed the three people died at the hospital.